axyyu/dawn/README.md

 * `pip install autoenv`

 * Run in root directory of the project
-`virtualenv --no-site-packages --distribute -p python3.5 dawn-env`
+`virtualenv --no-site-packages --distribute dawn-env`

 * Change to the project root directory, the environment should automatically activate, with a "(dawn-env)" in front of the PS1.

-* `pip install -r requirements` will install the required packages.
+* `pip install -r requirements.txt` will install the required packages.

-* Move examplesettings.py to settings.py and add the postgresql database uri and the secret key.
+* Copy and rename examplesettings.py to settings.py and add the postgresql database uri and the secret key.

 * Run migrations to populate the postgresql database with `python manage.py migrate`.